inckie/AnotherGlass/README.md

 # AnotherGlass for Google Glass

 Companion application to handle Google Glass communication with a phone without Glass related Google Services.
+Currently, the application can:
-Currently, can only pass GPS data from the phone to the Google Glass.
+ * pass GPS data from the phone to the Google Glass
+ * pass WiFi network information (SSID and password) from the phone to the Google Glass

 ## Building